Getting a solar park back up and running - fast

 Following customer agreement, the design was finalized.
 A filter that modifies electrical impedance of the network and distances the resonance frequency from

-the harmonic excitation frequency was delivered through an Italian electrical manufacturing firm.
+the harmonic excitation frequency was delivered through one of its manufacturers.
 Identifcation of the cause of failure, as well as modeling, analysis and solution design on software led to fast, reliable completion.
 HyTEPS also leveraged its technical capability with industrial connections to rapidly move the solution from idea to reality.
 The entire project, from electrical failure to solution manufacturing, delivery and installation, took less than six months.
 The solar park is currently fully operational and customer feedback on the installed filter solution is highly positive.

 "An excellent challenge for HyTEPS as we’re fully committed to supporting installation managers as well as to facilitating the electrical transition"